Behind the Wheel: Mental Health Challenges for Truck Drivers

 1. Stress.
 Truck driving is often stressful.
 Heavy stop-and-go traffic, weather changes, unexpected delays, mechanical problems, and miscommunication are just some of the issues that can affect stress levels.

 2. Isolation.
-For many drivers, being away from family is one of the most difficult aspects of the job.
+For many drivers, being away from family is one of the most challenging aspects of the job.
 Spending long hours alone can contribute to feelings of isolation.
-Drivers may also feel guilt when they are not able to be there for their family.
-I have seen the internal battle drivers face balancing their need to make a living with their desire for quality home time.
+Drivers may feel guilty when they cannot be there for their families.
+They may face an internal battle when balancing their need to make a living with their desire for quality time at home.

 3. Diet.
-Drivers often have limited access to healthy food choices.
+Nearly 70 percent of truck drivers in the United States are obese, compared to the national average of around 40 percent, according to the CDCDrivers often have limited access to healthy food choices.
 According to the Mayo Clinic, several studies have found that those with poor diets were more likely to report symptoms of depression.
 The good news is that people who ate a diet rich in fruits, vegetables, and fish were less likely to report depression.

-We all need to take mental health seriously.
-If you, a friend, or family member is affected, they need to know they are not alone in their struggles.
+We all need to take mental health seriously and work together to break down the social stigma surrounding it, particularly within the trucking community.
+If you, a friend, or a family member is affected, they need to know they’re not alone in their struggles.
 If any symptoms of depression are occurring, it’s time to seek professional help.
-Free helplines are available, and people call them for a variety of reasons.
-Most reach out when they are feeling overwhelmed, in crisis, or at risk of doing something they would later regret.
+Free helplines are available, and people call for a variety of reasons.
+Most reach out when they’re feeling overwhelmed, in crisis, or at risk of doing something they would later regret.

 Helpline resources include:

-1. Emergency Medical Services (911).
-If the situation is potentially life threatening, get immediate emergency assistance by calling 911 at any time.
+• Emergency Medical Services (911).
+If the situation is potentially life-threatening, get immediate emergency assistance by calling 911.

 By: Cliff J.